civictechmy/myds/README.md

 This will override Intellisense's auto-config-locator to point to the defined config files and together with its glob scope.

-Made with ❤️ by GNU, Kementerian Digital
+Made with ❤️ by MY tech folks